icebob/moleculer-java-site/src/services.md

 the first letter will be lowercase, the rest will not change (for example, `MathService` registers as "mathService").
 This rule also applies to `Action` names;
-you can specify the name with the "@Name" attribute;
+you can specify the name with the "@Name" annotation;
 if missing, the Java field name will be the action name (eg. "add" `Action` registers as "add").

 To register the `MathService` in a MessageBroker, use the "createService" method:

 ```java{2}